cs683-iitb-autumn-2023/pa1-the-matrix-opcodeoutlaws/README.md

 ---
 ## Task 1: Blocked Matrix Multiplication
 ### Implementation:
+#### Basic Idea
-- We have divided the matrices into small block and trying to reuse the blocks fetched in the cache
+- We have divided the matrices into small tiles and trying to reuse the blocks fetched in the cache
-- To implement it we are using 6 for loops, where first three loops select which blocks to multiply and last three loops use normal matrix multiplication to multiply the selected blocks.
+- To implement it we are using 6 for loops, where first three loops select which tiles to multiply and last three loops use normal matrix multiplication to multiply the selected tiles.
 #### VS Normal Matrix Multiplication
 - In normal matrix multiplication, while performing C = A * B, we access B in column-major order.
 If the size of a column is greater than the cache size whatever block of matrix B that will be brought into the cache while fetching elements of matrix B will be replaced and we will be facing a cache miss for every element access of matrix B